 ARCHETYPE CONTAINS CLUSTERS OF MEANING

-Cultural media use several kinds of symbolism (syllogism, synedoche, allegory, etc) interchangeably, like our dreams do.
+Cultural media use several kinds of symbolism, such as syllogism, synedoche, allegory; and they do so interchangeably, just as our dreams do.
 Ploughs, sowing, reaping, foxes, snakes, dragons, teeth and soldiers play out dramas that only our collective subconscious, within our natural environmental niche, could sustain.
-One of the astronomical versions, of one of the details of our cultural repertoire, is a small canine on the polar ‘plough’, as in the Greek-Egyptian Dendera round zodiac.
+One of the astronomical versions, of one of the details of our cultural repertoire, is a small canid on the polar ‘plough’, as in the Greek-Egyptian Dendera round zodiac.
 One mythic version is Samson’s foxes with torches tied to their tails, set loose in an enemy’s corn field.
 An Akkadian Agade cylinder seal shows two gods ploughing with a lion and a dragon, perhaps type 15 Maker or Gemini, ‘controlling’ the pole or plough by a ‘plough rope’ via Ursa and Draco.
 The hand of one god is a scorpion, indicating a celestial meridian between Gemini or the gate, and Scorpius or the galactic centre gate.
 There is also a tooth, bird, eight-pointed star (one of the three poles, often mistaken as a planet), crescent in a field, and three furrows (equators).
 The dragon extends from star, to field, to plough, its teeth ploughed in, as in the Egyptian hieroglyphic pun for goddess Sirius sinking and re-arising yearly; and as in the Greek myth of Cadmus.

 Myth, art, calendar, ritual and asterisms together reveal the core content of culture.
 It is not all about certain codes or messages from ancestors.
-The list of known recurrent attributes of the recurrent characters in art and architecture, and their average frequencies, is growing (after Furter 2014, 2016, expanded in June 2017, see an update on www.stoneprint.wordpress.com).
+The list of known features of recurrent characters in art and architecture, and their average frequencies, is growing (after Furter 2014, 2016, expanded in June 2017, see an update on www.stoneprint.wordpress.com).

 2c Basket; secret 17%, container 13%, woven texture 13%.